AKIRONMAN/fbalbum/README.md

 	Back end  :-	PHP (No Frame work is used for PHP only Zip Library is used for zipping).

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 	AMIN ANSARI

-## License

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc